 Birch trees are explorers.
 A pioneer species, they will colonise bare ground where little else grows, sparking an increase in biodiversity.
-Jim Mann of North Pennine Birch taps birch trees for their sap in his woodland, a forest regenerated in part by the very trees he utilises.
+Jim Mann of The Birch Syrup Company taps birch trees for their sap in his woodland, a forest regenerated in part by the very trees he utilises.

 He has brought his love of nature and knowledge of ecology, combined with his business know-how, to a patch of wild high in the Pennines, and now produces birch syrup for retail and restaurants.
 Locavore spoke with Jim about birch syrup, biodiversity, and his favourite recipes.

 You’re the first commercial birch syrup producers in the UK.
 What was the path that brought you to this project?

 A long while ago I did a degree in ecology and I am an environmentalist as a result.
 After that I set up a few small businesses, and then started to look for opportunities to do environmental good alongside a new business.
 I became interested in forest-based businesses, especially food businesses, as I enjoy good food.
 Eventually came across birch syrup.
 I tried some from other producers and it was really nice, so I set about finding a small area of woodland and did my first production run in 2017.
 Any spare time I get I spend up in the hills and mountains, so having a business that combines being outside, working in nature, making a great product, and doing environmental good, is perfect for me.

 We tap the trees to collect the sap when it’s rising in the spring.
 We then use a two-stage process to remove the water, concentrate the minerals and sugars, and produce syrup at the end of the process.
 The first stage is to use reverse osmosis, which in effect squeezes the water out of the sap.
 Then we gently heat the concentrated sap to reduce it until it is syrup.
 It’s a tricky and time consuming process, but the syrup makes it all worth while.

 What part do the birch trees play in the ecosystem in which they grow?